-Note: This discussion document is written to be suitable for young people as well as the more mature, indeed I hope that it will help some who face various issues as they are growing up.
+Note: This discussion document (upon personal identity) is written to be suitable for young people as well as the more mature, indeed I hope that it will help some who face various issues as they are growing up.
 However, it does touch on certain themes that some countries & religious persuasions may feel to be inappropriate.
 If that includes you, then please be forewarned but I really hope that you choose to read on, this world needs more compassion & understanding.

 Why can’t we just see people as people?

 Well … the most truthful answer is “I’m me” but I guess you mean what boxes do I fit in.

 Now I’d like to just reply “The me box” but that’s kind of circular and I think you may be expecting at least some of the following:

 My Gender, My Race, My Political persuasion, My Sexual Orientation, My Job Title, etc, etc.